Reilly-P/Projects/README.md

 All functions and conditional functions work properly 110/100

-## 4 - Loop guess the number project
+## 5 - Loop guess the number project
 met all requirements (90 points) updated readme (10 points) tested the program many times bonus points (+10)

+## 6 - Avian String Problem
+solution accepted (70 points)
+wrote and tested 3 test cases as the requirement asked (20 points) screenshot is in the file screenshot.jpg (5 points) readme is up to date (5 points)
+Total points = 100